 We'll cover important elements of field safety planning:

-- Refresher on field safety resources and field safety planning tool
+- Refresher on field safety resources

 - Key elements of the field safety plan and communications plan

 - Creating a safe and inclusive working environment for off-site research to prevent harassment, bullying, and other unwelcome conduct.
+New NSF proposals will require a written plan.

 Field Safety Training